5 Pilates Exercises for Menopause Relief (& Why They Are Effective)

 Exercise #3: Leg Circles

 Leg Circles improve hip mobility and strengthen the core and lower body.
+They’re surprisingly hard, help you activate the muscles around the hip and you’ll feel looser afterwards.

 1. Lie on your back with one leg extended toward the ceiling.